Having a Will is really important, and it's always good to start thinking about what you want to include in it early.

-If you are planning to leave a gift towards our work in your will, then you will need to make a note of our name, address and registered charity number:
+If you're planning to leave a gift towards our work in your Will, thank you for thinking of us.
+You'll need to make a note of our name, address and registered charity number:

 - Diabetes UK

 - Wells Lawrence House,126 Back Church Lane,London, E1 1FH

 - England and Wales (no. 215199) and in Scotland (no. SC039136)

 If you’re handling someone’s estate, you may find our Guidance for Executors and Solicitors useful.

 Make a comprehensive list of everything you own and what it's worth.

 2. Decide who gets what

 Obviously, family comes first in your Will.
 But when you've looked after them, who else do you want to include?

 You’ll need to make someone responsible for carrying out your wishes.
 Perhaps choose someone who isn’t a family member, to make things easier.